Copyright Fair Use: An Explanation by Skilled Copyright Attorneys

 Fair Use Analysis

-Section 107 of the 1976 Copyright Act sets forth six general usages of copyrighted material that may be excepted from copyright infringement: criticism, comment, news, reporting, teaching, and scholarship or research.
+Section 107 of the 1976 Copyright Act sets forth six general usages of copyrighted works that may be excepted from copyright infringement: criticism, comment, news, reporting, teaching, and scholarship or research.
 Congress has generally deemed these uses to yield social, political, and cultural benefits that may outweigh any loss to the copyright owner.
 However, these are not blanket exceptions and they are not an exclusive list.
 Each potential fair use situation must be evaluated on its particular facts and circumstances.

 Fair use is a mixed question of law and fact, placing the ultimate question of whether there is fair use in hands of the presiding judge, once the jury has decided the relevant factual inquiries.
 The judge analyzes the factual findings through a set of factors to determine whether the benefits to the unauthorized user outweigh the costs to the copyright owner, justifying a finding of fair use.
 There are four factors provided in Section 107 as follows:

 The remainder of the article will explore the four factors and how they apply to varying uses of copyrighted material.
 However, it should be noted that the fair use doctrine is flexible by design.
-There are other relevant circumstances may be considered in determining whether fair use applies to a particular situation.
+There are other relevant circumstances that may be considered in determining whether fair use applies to a particular situation.
 The ultimate question of whether a particular use is fair use can only be answered by a court.

-The Four Factors
+The Four Fair Use Factors

 Judges typically apply all four factors in deciding a case, but the relative weight attached to each factor differs depending on the use of the copyrighted material.
 For example, the factors are applied quite differently in private uses of copyrighted material versus public uses.
 In private uses, the first and fourth factors are typically given significantly more weight than the other two.
 Moreover, transaction costs of negotiating authorized use are considered.
 In cases involving public use, all factors can play significant roles in the overall analysis to determine fair use.
+Furthermore, the application of these factors can overlap in part.
+For example, whether the author's work is unpublished goes to the nature of the work, but also plays heavily in the fourth factor because the infringer has taken away the marketplace for the author by being the first to publish the work.
+Thus, in reading the following breakdown of the four factors, understand each as necessarily entangled with one another in the judges' analysis, unless otherwise specified.

 This factor is two-pronged and considers both (1) the commercial or noncommercial character of the use, and (2) the educational or other socially valuable purpose of the use.
 Neither factor is wholly determinative.

-Commercial versus Noncommercial
+Commercial Nature versus Noncommercial Nature

 Transformative Use

-Often the nature of use factor is decided based on whether the defendant’s use is “transformative”.
-Does the use of copyrighted material add something new?
-Does it contribute to some further purpose, or imbue the original with new expression, meaning, or message?
-The more transformative the use, the less significance will be lent to other factors.
-Examples of a transformative use include comment, criticism, and parody of the original work.
-However, even if a work falls into one of these categories, a court may still find the use of the copyrighted material to be infringement.
-For instance, parody is in the eye of the beholder and not all parodies are certain to be considered fair use.
 In the Original Appalachian Artworks, Inc. v.
 Topps Chewing Gum, Inc. case, cartoon parodies of the famous Cabbage Patch Kid dolls, referred to as Garbage Pail Kids were found to be infringements rather than a fair use.
 The Garbage Pail Kids were clearly parodies of Cabbage Patch Kids, as they featured grotesque images and names that starkly contrasted with the wholesome image of the Cabbage Patch Kid dolls.
 Even so, the court saw the Garbage Pail Kids as a close copy of the Cabbage Patch Kids (3rd factor favored plaintiff) and an attempt to trade on the popularity of the Cabbage Patch Kids (1st factor favored plaintiff) in the same target demographic (4th factor favored plaintiff).
 In general, the court found little social value in the Garbage Pail Kids and saw the product as crude copy of a successful product designed solely for commercial gain.
-This implies that if the use of the copyrighted work is unsavory, it is more likely to be found to be infringing.
+This implies that if the use of the copyrighted work is unsavory, it is more likely to be considered infringing.

 The focus here is generally on whether the copyrighted material is (1) factual or creative, and (2) whether it is published or unpublished.